 IT’S A BEST BUY BECAUSE:

-The redesigned 2018 Toyota Camry brings surprisingly dynamic styling, a more engaging driving personality, and an excellent selection of powertrains and options to suit a broad range of buyers.
+The Toyota Camry boasts dynamic styling, a fairly engaging driving personality (when properly equipped), and an excellent selection of powertrains and options to suit a broad range of buyers.

 The folding rear seatbacks (which aren’t available on the base L model) rest about seven inches above the trunk floor when folded, making it difficult to slide long items forward.

 Even the base L model comes standard with Toyota’s Safety Sense-P suite of equipment, which includes forward collision warning and mitigation with pedestrian detection, lane-departure warning and mitigation, automatic high-beam headlights, and adaptive cruise control.

 The Camry is Toyota’s midsize sedan, which has perenially been one of the most popular (if not THE most popular) cars in its segment.
 Three powertrains are available: a 203-hp 2.5-liter 4-cylinder (which is offered in L, LE, SE, XLE models and the sportier XSE, where it makes 206 hp), a 301-hp 3.5-liter V6 (offered in XLE and XSE form), and a 208-hp 2.5-liter gas/electric hybrid 4-cylinder (available in LE, SE, and XLE trim).
 The Hybrid uses a CVT transmission; the others have an 8-speed automatic.
 Available features include a head-up instrument display, 360-degree surround-view camera, LED headlights, blind-spot alert, rear cross-traffic alert, and a brake-hold feature.